cww2697/CollatzConjecture/README.md

 #### Notes

-Develop branch will contain recent code, however only code pushed to release will be tested and fully functional.
+master branch will contain recent code, however only code pushed to release will be tested and fully functional.